DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 * His plans were foiled when an undead dire wolf attacked a trio of Barovia children, and the resulting battle revealed his identity to the onlooking Doru.
 * Doru blackmailed Van Richten into leading a full-scale revolt on the castle, threatening to bring an untrained mob to Ravenloft’s doors if Van Richten didn’t lead them there.
 Van Richten, fearful that such a mob could awaken Strahd and destroy his own plans, reluctantly agreed.
 * Shortly after entering the castle, however, they were betrayed.
 Escher, Doru’s “lieutenant,” vanished from the group as they explored the catacombs.
 Not long thereafter, the mob found Strahd’s coffin empty—and Strahd himself attacked shortly thereafter.
 Van Richten fled, knowing from his long studies of Strahd that victory was impossible.
 * Upon escaping Castle Ravenloft and recovering his horse, Van Richten began the journey to warn the Barovians of the vampire’s awakening.
-However, he was stopped by the Vistani seer Madam Eva, who warned him: “The message you bring shall be born by another.
+However, he was stopped by the Vistani seer Madam Eva, who warned him: “The message you bring shall be borne by another.
 Should you return to the village while light lingers in the valley, you shall surely meet your grave.”
 * Knowing full well of Eva’s reputation, Van Richten reluctantly set forth for Lake Baratok instead, weeping bitter tears for the sons and daughters of Barovia.

 If the players demand it, Van Richten agrees to bring them to his wagon at Arasek Stockyard to see Arabelle for themselves.
 Proceed to [[#E8b.
 Following Rictavio]] below.